Drivers use rock-paper-scissors game to settle traffic request

 Have you ever heard of drivers playing rock-paper-scissors to decide who goes ahead in a lane?

-Well, it happened Saturday -- and of course -- during Houston's rush-hour traffic.
+Well, it happened Saturday -- and of course -- during Houston's rush-hour traffic near the "Be Someone" sign.

 RELATED: Weird things that happen on Houston highways